CumulusNetworks/docs/content/cumulus-netq-411/NetQ-Overview/NetQ-Command-Line-Overview.md

 - `cumulus@hostname:~$` indicates the user *cumulus* is logged in to a switch, host or appliance to run the example command
 <!-- vale on -->

 To use the NetQ CLI, the switches must be running the Cumulus Linux or SONiC operating system, the NetQ software, the NetQ Agent, and the NetQ CLI.
-The hosts must be running CentOS, RHEL, or Ubuntu OS, the NetQ Agent, and the NetQ CLI.
+The hosts must be running the RHEL or Ubuntu OS, the NetQ Agent, and the NetQ CLI.
 Refer to {{<link url="Install-NetQ">}} for additional information.

 ### Command Completion